Esnola/oxygen/infinite_scroll_to_oxy_posts.md

-DESCRIPTION:
-Simple way to add infinite scroll to your oxygen easy post module with a basic setup
+# Simple way to add infinite scroll to your oxygen easy post module with a basic setup

 NOTE:
 The easy post module Query must be set at default for this to work.